tonypilz/units/README.md

 Note: One should be aware that this form of delayed rescaling might incur runtime overhead since rescaling has to happen each time two values with different scales are combined.

 One should also keep in mind that floating point types like double are especially good at keeping track of their scale.
-So there should rarely be the need to customize their behaviour.
+So there should rarely be the need for customization.

 # Adjusting the Library